bowens8/Recipeo/README.md

 ## Faster ingredient entry: autofill & bulk add

-Recipeo ships with a built-in database of ~100 common pantry staples, produce, proteins, dairy, spices, and condiments — entirely local, no external API or key involved.
+RecipeMe ships with a built-in database of ~100 common pantry staples, produce, proteins, dairy, spices, and condiments — entirely local, no external API or key involved.
 Two ways it saves you typing: